Homorkhay/The_C_Book_Exercises/README.md

 # Personal Development
-## The aim and the goal of this reppsitory is to leverage my knowledge on C programming with the exercises in the C Book second Edition
+## The aim and the goal of this repository is to leverage my knowledge on C programming with the exercises in the C Book second Edition

 ## Exercise1-3
 ### modify the temperature conversion program to print a heading